 This type of rainwater harvesting can be done in schools, offices, and homes.
 People can do this by intercepting the rainwater to flow in a definite direction only.
 Thereafter, the water will reach a tank or a bucket using the plastic/ PVC pipes or bamboo/ wood pipes.

 The first flow of the rainwater carries with it some leaves, dust, insects, and animal droppings.
 With that, it is best to use a detachable downpipe so you can divert the first flow of the rainwater.

 You can also construct recharge pits that can hold the rainwater.
-You can have it in any size or shape, depending on the amount of the rain that your location receives.
+You can have it in any size or shape, depending on the amount of rain that your location receives.
 Meanwhile, you need to fill the pits with gravels, boulders, and sand that will filter the impurities that are carried with the rain's first flow.

 Rainwater harvesting through solar panels

 Both the solar energy and the rainwater are a renewable resource here on the Earth.
 Solar panels can also be used to harvest rainwater and convert it into drinking quality which is free from bacteria and any suspended matter.
-With the solar panels, it can power simple filtration and disinfection process among the rainwater.
+With the solar panels, it can power a simple filtration and disinfection process among the rainwater.